FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/develop/api.md

 **Parameters**

-- account: account address
+-account: account address
-- openFlag: whether to enable or disable permissions
+-openFlag: whether to turn permissions on or off

 **Return value**

-- proposalId: returns the ID number of the proposal
+-proposalId: Returns the ID number of the proposal

 #### resetAdmin